pauladarias/CV/README.md

 term cover as required*

 **Yavneh College** (September 2019 to November 2019)
-*Secondary Art Teacher for KS3 and KS4. responsible of planning and preparing learning activities and guide students towards the achievement of curriculum and district objectives incorporating new technologies and tools in the creative process*
+*Secondary Art Teacher for KS3 and KS4. responsible for planning and preparing learning activities and guide students towards the achievement of curriculum and district objectives incorporating new technologies and tools in the creative process*

 **Dersingham School** (March 2015 to June 2019)
 *Full-time class teacher responsible for providing students with the very best educational experience.
-Designing and presenting exiting lessons that actively engage learners across KS1.
+Designing and presenting exciting lessons that actively engage learners across KS1.
 Duties include planning, teaching and assessment, communicating with parents and outside agencies.
 Multimedia Teaching and Computing*

 ***